hemavakade/funguild.shiny.backend/README.md

 # funguild.shiny.backend
-Using R, Shiny, Python, and Mongo DB as an experimental framework for the FUNGuild application.
+Using R, Shiny, Python, and Mongo DB as an experimental framework for the FUNGuild (http://funguild.org).